0cjs/sedoc/8bit/msx/sound.md

 useful information on detecting MSX-AUDIO, MSX-MUSIC (both real and emulated by MSX-AUDIO with recent ROM updates) and MoonSound.

+#### Yamaha Custom FM Sound and MIDI

+Additionally Yamaha had some custom cartridges for their CX series that included different FM sound generators:
+- SFG-01 FM Sound Synthesizer Unit: 16 KB ROM (MBIOS 1.0?), OPM (YM2151),
+  MKS (YM2148) MIDI UART (output only), 16 KB ROM.
+- SFK-01: as SFG-01 without MIDI.
+- The SFG-05 FM Sound Synthesizer Unit II: 32 KB ROM (MBIOS 2.0) with support for MIDI input, OPP (YM2164), 2× ROM, stereo DAC (YM3012), and a MKS (YM2148) MIDI UART.

+The MSX1 Yamaha CX11 computer included PSG (YM2149 integrated in MSX-Engine X3527), SFG, MIDI.
+(And also an MSX2 video chip.)

+MBIOS 2.0 added support for MIDI input, so it allows the internal FM synth to be played by any external MIDI keyboard, disk and printer support, loading of user voices, recording of auto bass chords.

 MSX-AUDIO
 ---------